NessieCanCode/netbox-wsl/README.md

 # netbox-wsl

-This repository is intended to facilitate installation of the popular NetBox DCIM/IPAM on Windows 10 using WSL (Ubuntu 20.04 LTS)
+This repository is intended to facilitate installation of the popular NetBox DCIM/IPAM on Windows 10 using WSL (Ubuntu 20.04 LTS).

+These are the extra steps taken:

 1. sudo nano /etc/redis/redis.conf
 2. Find "supervised no" line and change to supervised systemd